OrangeFox86/DreamcastControllerUsbPico/README.md

 Maple Bus emulation platform for interfacing to a Dreamcast controller port (client mode) or from a Dreamcast peripheral (host mode)

-Update 3/16/2024: I let this project go a bit stale after running into a wall with HID gamepad support and not knowing where to take it from there.
+Update 2024-03-16: I let this project go a bit stale after running into a wall with HID gamepad support and not knowing where to take it from there.
 My personal goals have changed since I modified one of my Dreamcasts.
 I no longer care so much about interfacing a Dreamcast controller to USB.
-My focus has shifted towards creating peripherals to connect to a real Dreamcast - this library can go both ways :P
+My focus has shifted towards creating peripherals to connect to a real Dreamcast - this library can go both ways :P Feel free to reach out if you encounter any issues or want to help out.

 New goals for this project:
 - Client mode